 - Ergo decedo: because you associate with someone he dislikes or hold ideas he rejects (e.g., you’re a republican or democrat, you belong to a certain group or religion), your argument is baseless and therefore does not merit real discussion.

-- Shifting the burden: You are required to prove all claims or assertions, but they are not.
+- Shifting the burden: if you are married to a sociopath husband or wife, you are required to prove all claims or assertions, but they are not.
 Further, even if you do prove the validity of your claim, it will be discounted through the use of another logical fallacy.

-Being “love-bombed” is a phrase often used by women who become involved with sociopaths, at least in the early days.
-This term highlights the superficial charm, charisma and passion that so frequently overwhelms their typical sense of caution.
+Being “love-bombed” is a phrase often used by women who become involved with sociopaths or if a woman is married to a sociopath husband, at least in the early days.
+This term highlights the superficial charm, charisma and passion that so frequently overwhelms their typical sense of caution while living with a sociopath husband or boyfriend.
 However, the real person underlying the charismatic exterior is one with a lack of conscience, shame/guilt or remorse, and limited genuine emotion.
 The life of a sociopath is a well-crafted and strenuously defended lie, their compelling stories are but fabrications, and you end up as a pawn on the chessboard of their life.

-Couples therapy may result in a few behavioral changes, but these tend to be short-lived and disingenuous—lasting only long enough to “get the heat off”.
+Couples therapy may result in a few behavioral changes, but these tend to be short-lived and disingenuous—lasting only long enough to “get the heat off” of the sociopathic husband.
 This is not to say that there is absolutely no hope for change in a sociopath; some will, at times, make changes that reduce the strain on their relationships.
 But it is the rare sociopath who can sustain such changes over a period of months or years.

 Want to have a happier, healthier marriage?